The E. M. Viquesney Doughboy Database

 1928

 The Doughboy is sometimes known as the Pete Minotti Memorial.
 Peter C. Minotti, an Italian immigrant and local contractor, was determined to see that Logan had a memorial, and worked for months with the Logan American Legion and all others in Logan who were interested.
-Mr. Minotti made a talk before a large crowd at the Doughboy’s November 11, 1928 dedication at the west entrance to the Logan County Courthouse, was presented a miniature Doughboy.
+Mr. Minotti made a talk before a large crowd at the Doughboy’s November 11, 1928 dedication at the west entrance to the Logan County Courthouse, and was presented with a miniature Doughboy.

 The Doughboy was moved to its current location in 1964.
 The area, dedicated as War Memorial Park, includes large stone tablets honoring those from Logan County who made the supreme sacrifice in World War I, World War II, Korea and Vietnam.